classset/classset-php-english/README.md

-Class Set!
-Originally started as a studio project of Gabriel Nicolás González Ferreira, driven by good people with good ideas.
+Classset originally started as a studio project of Gabriel Nicolás González Ferreira, driven by good people with good ideas.
 Today was consolidated as a set of reusable classes to facilitate the development of web applications.